dgtlmoon/changedetection.io/README.md

 - General options for timeout, default headers
 - On change detection, callout to another API (handy for notices/issue trackers)
 - Explore the differences that were detected.
-- Use a graphic/rendered page difference instead of text (see the experimental `selenium` branch)
+- Use a graphic/rendered page difference instead of text (see the experimental `selenium-screenshot-diff` branch)